 After a few minutes of idle chatter with the boys, they left to rejoin their friends, and I was not surprised to see the floor crawling with enormous ants just after they left… of course the boys hadn’t been here just to talk.
 We managed to get rid of the ants and then spent a good ten minutes jumping in paranoia anytime anything tickled our arms.

 “Well that was a blast,” said Charlotte.
-I was relieved they had gone but Mandy was still pouting that the boys had left.
+“Nothing like ants on our necks to welcome us back to school.”
+I was also relieved they had gone but Mandy was still pouting that the boys had left.

-“Oh come on,” I told her, “you’ll have plenty of time to flirt when we get to school.”
+“Oh come on,” I told Mandy, “you’ll have plenty of time to flirt when we get to school.”

 And soon enough, the train pulled into Hogsmeade Station and we rode in carriages up to the castle.
 This was always the longest part of the journey for me – although it was only a few minutes, I could practically smell the delicious feast I knew was waiting for us at Hogwarts, and I could not wait to reach it.